michelesr/thesis/src/mvaa.md

     2 packets transmitted, 2 packets received, 0% packet loss
     round-trip min/avg/max/stddev = 0.164/0.207/0.249/0.043 ms

-In the example above, `foobar` as been used as `--name` for the `nginx` container that has been launched as a daemon.
-At the launch of the Debian container, Docker links the container named `foobar`, and register an entry in `/etc/hosts` with the hostname `webserver` referring to the `foobar` container.
+In the example above, `foobar` has been used as `--name` for the `nginx` container that has been launched as a daemon.
+At the launch of the Debian container, Docker links the container named `foobar`, registering an entry in `/etc/hosts` with the hostname `webserver` referring to the `foobar` container.

     root@59633390aff6:/# cat /etc/hosts | grep webserver